April Spring Clean in South East London - Get Set For Some Action

 Jobs that only have to be done once a year include carpet cleaning, upholstery cleaning and rug cleaning.
 Some special ethnic rugs need to be professionally cleaned once a year in order for the warranty to remain valid, so this is where you need to have a pro carpet cleaning service handy.
 You can clean your own carpets with one of those hired steam cleaning machines, if you like.
 Floor cleaning in general is good to save for spring cleaning – wooden floors need a good dollop of polish on an annual basis, so now’s a good time to do it.
 Other annual jobs that are often saved for a spring cleaning session include:

-- cleaning the inside of the oven
+- cleaning the inside of the oven (normally a part of an end of tenancy cleaning job)

 - cleaning the screens of computer monitors and TVs (however, you may want to do this more frequently if the screen gets dirty thanks to flies or (eeek!) splashes of coffee)